gerardPlanella/LSPE-EGNN/README.md

 ### Output, checkpoints and visualizations

-Output results and visualisations are processed directly to WandB.
+Output results and visualisations are processed directly to WandB, and are accessible [here](https://api.wandb.ai/links/dl2-gnn-lspe/krcsymc6).
-TODO: We plan to make available reports with all the run logs via a WandB link.
+The saved model weights are stored under `saved_models`.
+We acknowledge that not anybody might have access to the required computational resources to train each of the models we tested, and thus we provide the saved model weights in the HuggingFace repository [here](https://huggingface.co/datasets/lucapantea/egnn-lspe).
-Checkpoints are stored under `saved_models`.
+See [demos/main.ipynb](demos/main.ipynb) for an overview of how to load the model weights and evaluate a given odel configuration.